Bernedoodle

 In This Article

-The Bernedoodle is a mixed breed resulting from the intentional breeding of Bernese Mountain Dogs and Poodles.
-While the Bernese Mountain Dog hails from Switzerland and the Poodle from Germany and France, it originates from Canada
+The Bernedoodle is a hybrid dog resulting from the intentional breeding of Bernese Mountain Dogs and Poodles.
+While the Bernese Mountain Dog hails from Switzerland and the Poodle from Germany and France, it originates from Canada.

 1. Bernese Mountain DogBernese Mountain Dog- Source: Unsplash